Pines (album)

-Pines is the third and final studio album by A Fine Frenzy, the stage name for American singer-songwriter Alison Sudol.
-The album was released in the United States on October 9, 2012 and in the United Kingdom on January 28, 2013 through Virgin Records.
+Pines is the third and final studio album by A Fine Frenzy, the former stage name for American singer-songwriter Alison Sudol.
+The album was released in the United States on October 9, 2012, and in the United Kingdom on January 28, 2013, through Virgin Records.
 Pines is accompanied by a companion book and short animated film, 'The Story of Pines,' which premiered on TakePartTV on October 2.

 To support the album, Sudol co-headlined the "Live and In Concert" tour throughout the United States and western Canada in October and November 2012 with musician Joshua Radin.

 Composition

 Pines contains thirteen original tracks, each written or co-written by Sudol, and totals 67 minutes, 47 seconds in length.
-In an interview with Anthropologie, Sudol stated that "the entire record is a story, and each song is a chapter that leads into the next."
+In an interview with Anthropologie, Sudol stated that "the entire record is a story, and each song is a chapter that leads into the next".

 Promotion

 Singles

 The song "Now Is the Start" was released as the lead single for "Pines" on July 30, 2012.
 Sudol performed the song live on The Tonight Show with Jay Leno on October 3, 2012.
 The accompanying music video was released on November 15, 2012.